 It won’t be long until Christmas now but America have another holiday to celebrate first – Thanksgiving.
 On the 26th of this month families and friends will get together to eat, drink and be merry in celebration of all the good things in life.
 Just like Christmas it’s traditional to eat a big turkey dinner, but with corn instead of sprouts and pumpkin pie instead of christmas pud.
 Sounds tasty!
 There are also parades, shows and the annual football game between the Detroit Lions and the Green Bay Packers is always popular.

 Click here to visit the Omlet US site!

 Just imagine how long it will take to eat all the left overs from this turkey.

-This entry was posted in Uncategorized on November 11th, 2009 by admin
+This entry was posted in Pets on November 11th, 2009 by admin